smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

       x-ngsi:
         type: Property
     extraSpotNumber:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-The number of extra spots _available_, i.e. free.
+      description: 'The number of extra spots _available_, i.e. free.
 This value must aggregate free spots from all groups mentioned below: A/ Those reserved for special purposes and usually require a permit.
 Permit details will be found at parking group level (entity of type `ParkingGroup`).
 B/ Those reserved for other vehicle types different than the principal allowed vehicle type.
-C/ Any other group of parking spots not subject to the general condition rules conveyed by this entity.'
+C/ Any other group of parking spots not subject to the general condition rules conveyed by this entity'
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     facilities:
-      description: 'Property.
-Model:''''.
-Allowed values: The following defined by the _EquipmentTypeEnum_ enumeration of DATEX II version 2.3.
+      description: 'Allowed values: The following defined by the _EquipmentTypeEnum_ enumeration of DATEX II version 2.3.
 Enum:''bikeParking, cashMachine, copyMachineOrService, defibrillator, dumpingStation, electricChargingStation, elevator, faxMachineOrService, fireHose, fireExtinguisher, fireHydrant, firstAidEquipment, freshWater, iceFreeScaffold, informationPoint, internetWireless, luggageLocker, payDesk, paymentMachine, playground, publicPhone, refuseBin, safeDeposit, shower, toilet, tollTerminal, vendingMachine, wasteDisposal'' .
 Any other application-specific'
       items:
         enum:
           - bikeParking